 Furthermore, if you want to prepare the cutout yourself, it’s always good to design a template first.
 You can use the dimensions and clearance specifications of the cooktop while preparing the template.
 Once you’ve organised the template, lay it on the countertop, draw the necessary cut lines, and start cutting.

-Ensure you tightly secure the counter so the cutout doesn’t fall off while working on the countertop.
-If you have a plastic laminate countertop, you can use masking tapes to avoid excess chipping.
+Ensure you tightly secure the counter so the cutout doesn’t fall off while working on it.
+If you have a plastic laminate countertop, you can use masking tape to avoid excess chipping.
 Be careful and wear your protective gear while preparing the cutout for the cooktop.

 5. The Installation Process